 College Cash Campaign is the second stage of College Bound Michigan.
-This stage begins on Nov.
-1 and lasts until the Michigan priority deadline for filing the FAFSA, May 1.
+This stage begins on Jan.
+1 and lasts until May 1.
 During these months, CBMI sites are focused on helping students finish college applications, submit the FAFSA, apply for scholarships, and determine how they will pay for college.
 It is imperative that students be provided time to work on their FAFSA and scholarship applications during the school day.
 When financial aid packages are received by students, someone must be available to walk through what it means with them.

 Now, more than ever before, FAFSA is critical!